GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 aggregate form.

 If you look at the provided "Region Dashboard" sample.
-You can see that we use two template variables to select a group of devices, region and firmware version.
+You can see that we use two template variables to select a group of devices, regions, and firmware versions.

-To select these devices, we use a technique called either _info blocks_ or [_machine roles_](https://www.robustperception.io/how-to-have-labels-for-machine-roles).
+To select these devices, we use a technique called _info blocks_ or [_machine roles_](https://www.robustperception.io/how-to-have-labels-for-machine-roles).
 The idea is to use a dummy gauge to hold a set of metadata related to a device, instead of needing to repeat these on each metric.

 PromQL then supports a join function to look up matching devices based on this metadata.

-Looking at the device count panel:
+Look at the device count panel:

 ```
 count(device_boot_time* on (instance) group_left(region, firmware)  device_info{region="$region", firmware=~"$firmware"})
 ```

-`device_info` is the dummy gauge, always just set to one, you can see that we are selecting this gauge based on the Grafana template values.
+Here, `device_info` is the dummy gauge, always just set to one.
+You can see that we are selecting this gauge based on the Grafana template values.

 These two labels are used to `group_left` join on other metrics, for which we want (`on`) the instance.
 The metric